 As the IRS attempts to streamline measures and begins to employ sophisticated data tracking and collecting tools, quiet disclosures seem to be going to the wayside.
 While a formal definition does not exist, a quiet disclosure is an attempt by a taxpayer to file or amend previous years’ tax returns and FBARs without alerting the IRS to any intricacies and circumstances.

 In this way, the assessments of penalties would not adhere to statutory laws and instead are left to the IRS agent’s discretion and in some cases may not be imposed at all; however, they may also bring severe FBAR penalties and even criminal charges.
 Therefore even though the decision is entirely yours on whether or not to enter the OVDI, the uncertainty and risk associated with quiet disclosures are seen as the less attractive option.

-Finally, it is important to establish that a quiet disclosure, in any form, is not an IRS approved measure to get things right with regards to your undisclosed foreign accounts.
+Finally, it is important to establish that a quiet disclosure, in any form, is not an IRS approved measure to get things right with regards to your undisclosed foreign accounts or international taxes.
 For those who choose not to disclose through the OVDI, they put themselves at risk for criminal prosecution.

 Opt-Out or Not?

 On the other hand, participation in the OVDI program guarantees that you will not be subjected to criminal prosecution and provides to all participants a statutory penalty structure.
 Therefore, IRS agents who work in this area must adhere to the penalties as laid out in the regulations of the program and have neither the authority nor the ability to use their personal discretions when reviewing cases for applications of specific fines.